Keycapsss/keycapsss-help-site/buildguide_en.md

 Before you ask: The Procedure is absolutely identical for the Elite-C.

-### Some tipps for installing the OLED on the socket
+### Some tips for installing the OLED on the socket

 - if you soldered the socket for the OLED, remove the black plastic thingy that's part of the header installed in the OLED.
 The you'll be able to shorten it's legs with your pliers and put them into the socket, resulting into a way more low profile OLED.
 - If you do not have sockets installed, you can add height to the oled, by removing pins out of headers, and putting the empty black plastics part onto the headers of the OLED.